socketz/PayloadShots/README.md

 ***IMPORTANT NOTE**: Headless execution is not possible, as the alert popup blocks the ability to capture screenshots using Selenium (get_screenshot_as_file and other methods), so this script provides the functionality to be able to capture all the window including the alert popup.*

-At the moment it only works with the drivers below:
-- [x] Geckodriver
-- [x] Chromedriver
-- [ ] OperaChromiumDriver
-- [ ] Safari WebDriver
-- [ ] InternetExplorerDriver
-- [ ] Microsoft Edge WebDriver
-- [ ] Microsoft Edge Legacy WebDriver

 ## Requirements
 First install the necessary packages with the following command:
 ```